Cromha-Plugins/Cromha-Expansion-plugin/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] New and existing unit tests pass locally with my changes
-- [ ] My pull request don't add any useless images or code
+- [ ] My pull request doesn't add any useless images or code